philc/book-notes/business/creativity inc - ed catmull.md

     on screen -- sets, characters -- would be genuine.
 * About Tangled: "The movie went on to earn more than $590 million worldwide, becoming the second-highest-grossing film from Disney Animation ever, after The Lion King.
-The studio had its first number one hit in sixteen years, and the reverberations with the building were palpable."
+The studio had its first number one hit in sixteen years, and the reverberations within the building were palpable."

 ## Notes day (chap 13)